-Page

-Financial Trends

-These schedules contain trend information to help the reader understand how the Commission's financial performance and well-being have changed over time.
-36-39

-Revenue Capacity

-These schedules contain trend information to help the reader assess the Commission's most significant revenue base.
-40-42

-Demographic Information

-These schedules offer economic and demographic indicators to help the reader understand how the information in the Commission's financial report relates to the services the Commission provides and the activities it performs.
-43-45
+Financial Trends These schedules contain trend information to help the reader understand how the Commission's financial performance and well-being have changed over time.
+36-39 Page Commission's financial performance and well-being have changed over time.
+36-39 ancial Trends Povonuo Canacity · 36-39 nevenue Capacity venue Capacity These schedules contain trend information to help the reader assess the Commission's most significant revenue base.
+40-42 · 40-42 Demographic Information mographic Information These schedules offer economic and demographic indicators to help the reader understand how the information in the Commission's financial report relates to the services the Commission provides and the activities it performs.
+43-45 derstand how the information in the Commission's financial report relates to the services 43-45 Operating Information erating Information This schedule contains infrastructure data to help the reader understand how the information in the Commission's financial report relates to the services the Commission performs.
+46-47 Sources: urcac

-Operating Information

-This schedule contains infrastructure data to help the reader understand how the information in the Commission's financial report relates to the services the Commission performs.
-46-47